What does a High-Performance Culture look like?

 Talent Attraction and Retention

 The success of a corporation is directly related to the degree of alignment that exists between its culture and its talent.
 A long-term sustainable, high-performance culture is nurtured through the clout of talent attraction and retention.
-To put it in a simpler way, organisational transformation begins with the right talent.
+To put it in a simpler way, an organizational transformation begins with the right talent.
 A high-performance culture will naturally attract those who want to work in that type of workplace.
 However, identifying and developing the right people works only if the can company retain them.

-More specifically, talent attraction and retention is highly associated with the extent to which the organisation is perceived to change, quality, creativity and knowledge management.
+More specifically, talent attraction and retention is highly associated with the extent to which the organization is perceived to change, quality, creativity and knowledge management.
 All high performing cultures share a solemn dedication to results.
 They are serious workplaces where failures and letdowns are inexcusable.
 Besides, the workforce is a made up of a team of qualified employees who are always on the lookout for superior pastures.

 The best way to deal with retention is to give it strategic importance as part of outlining the road to success.
 Planning is a fundamental process that enables high performing companies to review the health of their talent pipeline and establish tactics to address critical gaps.
 Identifying and dealing with any problems that might arise among employees opens a platform for long-term productivity, creativity, and innovation.
 Businesses with high performing cultures tend to select their leaders from within.
 Low performing cultures opt to outsource talent in a bid to bring in a new leader who will hopefully spearhead transformation.